-Unlike other states in the US, Texas has a unique set of workers compensation laws.
-These laws mean that no employers are obligated to carry workers compensation insurance by default – they can choose whether they want to or not.
-This has an impact on your ability to collect workers compensation benefits or sue your employer in the event of a workplace injury.
+Unlike other states in the US, Texas has a unique set of workers’ compensation laws.
+These laws mean that no employers are obligated to carry workers’ compensation insurance by default.
+Employers may choose whether they want to or not.
+This has an impact on your ability to collect workers’ compensation benefits or sue your employer in the event of a workplace injury.

 That is why you need an experienced lawyer by your side, like the ones who make up the team at our law firm.
-Here at Abraham Watkins, our workers comp lawyer team has been fighting for the financial justice of workers for more than 70 combined years.
+Here at Abraham Watkins, our lawyers have been fighting for the financial justice of workers for more than 70 combined years.
 We have the skills, experience, and compassion to maximize the compensation you could be owed and make your legal journey as painless as possible.

 It all starts with a free consultation with a workplace injury lawyer.
 Our lines are always open, and every free case evaluation takes place at no obligation and is entirely confidential under the attorney-client relationship.